y0n1/CppND-System-Monitor/README.md

 ![System Monitor](images/monitor.png)

-# System Requirements
+# Getting Started
+1. Clone the project repository: `git clone https://github.com/y0n1/system-monitor`
+2. Build the project: `make build`
+3. Run the resulting executable: `./build/monitor` or just execute `make run`
+4. Alternatively, you can use the Docker file located inside the `.devcontainer` directory in order to setup the environment with everything you need.

-## Linux
+## Operating Systems supported
 Currently on Linux is supported, I'll add support for other platforms when I'll have the time 😎

-## ncurses
+### ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.

-## Make
+### Make
 This project uses [Make](https://www.gnu.org/software/make/).
 The Makefile has four targets:
 * `build` compiles the source code and generates an executable
 * `format` applies [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) to style the source code
 * `debug` compiles the source code and generates an executable, including debugging symbols
 * `clean` deletes the `build/` directory, including all of the build artifacts
 * `run` runs the program, make sure to build it first

-## Getting Started
-1. Clone the project repository: `git clone https://github.com/y0n1/system-monitor`
-2. Build the project: `make build`
-3. Run the resulting executable: `./build/monitor` or just execute `make run`
-4. Alternatively, you can use the Docker file located inside the `.devcontainer` directory in order to setup the environment with everything you need.